-We departed Ottawa on a hot, humid and cloudy day, following Nancy and Gary on Summer-Lyn.
+We departed Ottawa on a hot, humid and cloudy day, following Nancy and Gary aboard Summer-Lyn.
 The canal quickly leaves the city behind, becoming more residential, then farm land, and finally more water and trees.

 Leaving Ottawa and fun graffiti along the way